How “the central regulator of metabolism” works brilliantly as the latest anti-aging trick.

 I’m aware that “Fountain of youth”-potential is a bold claim – but the research on the new form of niacin known as nicotinamide riboside is quite interesting.

-I’ll briefly cover nicotinic acid & niacinamide & then demonstrate what makes nicotinamide riboside (commercially available as TruNiagen and TruNiagenPRO) as well as NMN powder (With-N by Renovovita) so unique & groundbreaking for cellular health & anti-aging to propose such a claim.
+I’ll briefly cover nicotinic acid & niacinamide & then demonstrate what makes nicotinamide riboside (commercially available as TruNiagenPRO) so unique & groundbreaking for cellular health & anti-aging to propose such a claim.
+You can get the same or highly similar benefits using NMN powder, such as NMN 300mg – Doctor Alex Supplements.

 Nicotinic Acid – Traditional Flushing form of Vitamin B3:

-Niacin (known as vitamin B3), is normally thought of for helping to reduce high lipids (1) .
-Nicotinic acid is the fast absorbing and flush-causing form of Niacin.
+Niacin (known as vitamin B3), is normally thought to help reduce high lipids (1).
+Nicotinic acid is the fast-absorbing and flush-causing form of Niacin.

 I use nicotinic acid regularly to help dilate my blood vessels to optimize waste & nutrient exchange in my brain and body.
 It has been essential in my recovery from mercury and mold toxicity & history of burnout.